“Why did we choose that café again?” The rich coffee aroma whiffed into my nostril. “Not bad, but not Starbucks. Missing something.”

 “You asked me to plan, and now you complain,” Kate said.
 “Alright.
 No more stop-overs.”
 She flipped through her printed itinerary.
 Her watch buzzed for the nth time, almost as often as mine did.

-She had once said, ‘if action speaks louder than words, thoughts speak loudest in this supernatural realm called Liminal Space’.
+“If action speaks louder than words, thoughts speak loudest in this supernatural realm called Liminal Space.
+I hear yah, Jeff.”
+She leaned on the window.

-“Sam gave me Plan B just in case something comes up.
+“Sam gave me Plan B just in case something came up.
 Bright Angel restaurant.”

 She glanced at her watch.
 “Sunset is at 6:32 pm.
 Cutting it close.
 Our reservation at El Tovar is at 7 pm.”